Rahul-Sharma-Github/Login_Registration_Form/README.md

 #### - Package Features ==>
 ##### - Parsing path and query parameters using a template syntax (for example, "user/:id')
 ##### - Displaying multiple screens for a destination (sub-routes)
-##### - Redirection support - you can re-route the user to a different URL based on application state, for example to a sign-in when the user is not authenticated
+##### - Redirection support - you can re-route the user to a different URL based on application state, for example to a sign-#####   in when the user is not authenticated
-##### - Support for multiple Navigators via ShellRoute - you can display an inner Navigator that displays its own pages based on the matched route.
+##### - Support for multiple Navigators via ShellRoute - you can display an inner Navigator that displays its own pages based #####   on the matched route.
 For example, to display a BottomNavigationBar that stays visible at the bottom of the screen
 ##### - Support for both Material and Cupertino apps
 ##### - Backwards-compatibility with Navigator API
 #